Manannán mac Lir: Familial relations

-According to Táin Bó Cúailnge (the Cattle Raid of Cooley), his wife is the beautiful goddess, Fand ("Pearl of Beauty" or "A Tear" – later remembered as a "Fairy Queen", though earlier mentions point to her also being a sea deity).
+According to Táin Bó Cúailnge ('The Cattle-raid of Cooley'), his wife is the beautiful goddess Fand ('Pearl of Beauty' or 'A Tear' – later remembered as a "fairy queen", though earlier mentions point to her also being a sea deity).
 Other sources say his wife was the goddess Áine, though she is at other times said to be his daughter.
 Manannán had a daughter, whose name was Niamh of the Golden Hair.
-It is also probable that another daughter was Clíodhna, but sources treat this differently.
+It is also probable that another daughter was Clíodhna, but early sources do not treat her consistently.
 Either way, she is a young woman from Manannán's lands, whose epithet is "of the Fair Hair".
-Manannán also had a yellow-haired daughter given the "baptized" name Curcog (meaning "beehive" or "bushy tuft") who was given up to be fostered by Aengus.
+Manannán also had a yellow-haired daughter given also the name Curcog (meaning 'Beehive' or 'Bushy-tuft') who was given up to be fostered by Aengus.

-Manannán is also given sons named Eachdond Mor and Gaidiar, who raped Becuma Cneisgel.
+Manannán is also given sons named Eachdond Mór and Gaidiar, who raped Becuma Cneisgel.

-Another daughter of Manannán's was said to be Saint Athrachta; according to oral legend, she tried to build a causeway across Lough Gara by carrying large stones in her petticoat but was prevented by modesty.
-In another legend of Athractha, she was said to live at the bottom of Lough Gara and only emerged every seven years to visit her sister Cé (Ké).
+Another daughter of Manannán was said to be Saint Athrachta; according to oral legend, she tried to build a causeway across Lough Gara by carrying large stones in her petticoat but was prevented by modesty.
+In another legend of Athractha, she was said to live at the bottom of Lough Gara and only emerged every seven years to visit her sister Cé.
 Athractha cured a woman, and once a dragon with the roar of a lion emerged from the sludge and was vanquished by the Holy Virgin.
-There is also folklore that Cé (or Céibh) the daughter of Manannan lost her beauty and wits due to an incantation, but recovered her beauty after Oísin provided her hospices after others all shunned her.
+There is also folklore that Cé (or Céibh) the daughter of Manannan lost her beauty and wits due to an incantation, but recovered her beauty after Oisín provided her hospices after others all shunned her.

-In The Voyage of Bran, Manannán prophesied to Bran that a great warrior would be descended from him.
+In "The Voyage of Bran", Manannán prophesied to Bran that a great warrior would be descended from him.
 Thus Mongán mac Fiachnai becomes a late addition to the mac Lir family tree.
 The historical Mongán was a son of Fiachnae mac Báetáin, born towards the end of the 6th century.
-According to legend Fiachnae, who was at war in Scotland, came home with a victory because of a bargain made with Manannán (either by him, or by his wife) to let Manannán have a child by his wife.
+According to legend, Fiachnae came home with a victory from a war in what is today Scotland because of a bargain made with Manannán (either by him, or by his wife) to let Manannán have a child by his wife.
 This child, Mongán, was supposedly taken to the Otherworld when he was very young, to be raised there by Manannán.
-The 8th-century saga Compert Mongáin tells recounts the deeds of a legendary son, In the Dinsenchas Manannán is also described as the father of Ibel, after whose death Manannán cast draughts of grief from his heart that became Loch Ruidi, Loch Cuan, and Loch Dacaech.
+The 8th-century saga Compert Mongáin tells recounts the deeds of a legendary son, In the Dinsenchas, Manannán is also described as the father of Ibel, after whose death Manannán cast draughts of grief from his heart that became Loch Ruidi, Loch Cuan, and Loch Dacaech.

 Manannán is often seen in the traditional role of foster father, raising a number of foster children including Lugh of the great hand and the children of Deirdre.

-Two brothers of Manannán are named, after whom cleared plains were named - Bron, who it is implied was slain by Fergus and Ceite.
+Two brothers of Manannán are named, after whom cleared plains were named: Bron, who it is implied was slain by Fergus and Ceite.
 Similarly, in Welsh folklore Brân the Blessed is the brother of Manawydan.